 Ralph H. Johnson VA Medical Center

 PCMHI is a primary care-based rotation that serves a wide range of presenting complaints within the scope of depressive, anxiety, adjustment, and mild substance use disorders.
 PCMHI patient referrals are based upon patient request, primary care provider recommendation, and/or cutoff scores on the VA primary care measures of depression and PTSD.
-Referred patients meet with a co-located mental health provider and complete a brief clinical interview, self-report measures, and a semi-structured clinical interview.
+Referred patients meet with a co-located mental health provider and complete a brief clinical interview, and self-report measures.
 Based on their level of impairment and interest in treatment, patients are offered a medication consultation with a PCMHI psychiatrist and brief evidence-based psychotherapy with a PCMHI psychologist, intern, or social worker.
 Patients with more severe psychopathology and/or impairment are referred directly to more intensive interventions in the mental health clinic.
 All patients within the PCMHI program also are followed by a social worker serving as a care manager.
 In addition, PCMHI staff (psychiatrist, psychologists, social workers, and nurse practitioner) work closely with their patients’ primary care providers to coordinate the patient's physical and mental health needs.

 After completing the PCMHI rotation, interns will be able to: